chebfun/chebsite/docs/functions/cheboppref/subsasgn.md

 ---
-title: """subsasgn"""
+title: "subsasgn"
 layout: function-reference-item
-class_name: """cheboppref"""
+class_name: "cheboppref"
-function_name: """subsasgn"""
+function_name: "subsasgn"
-snippet: """Subscripted assignment for CHEBPREF."""
+snippet: "Subscripted assignment for CHEBPREF."
-qualifiers: """"""
+qualifiers: ""
-return_type: """pref"""
+return_type: "pref"
-arguments: """(pref, ind, val)"""
+arguments: "(pref, ind, val)"
 ---

- SUBSASGN   Subscripted assignment for CHEBPREF.
+<pre class="help-text"> SUBSASGN   Subscripted assignment for CHEBPREF.
     P.PROP = VAL, where P is a CHEBPREF object, assigns the value VAL to the CHEBPREF property PROP stored in P.  If PROP is not a CHEBPREF property, an error will be thrown.